-Based on our risk assessment on Transition Risk factor, the materiality of climate-related risks would also be high as the implementation of carbon taxes and other policy measures aimed at mitigating climate change could have material impacts on the financial performance of companies in carbon-intensive industries.
-We will continue to review our investments in these industries that may be impacted by these changes.
+Based on our risk assessment on Transition Risk factor, the materiality of climate-related risks would be high as the implementation of carbon taxes and other policy measures aimed at mitigating climate change could have material impacts on the financial performance of companies in carbon-intensive industries.
+We review our investments in the climate-related sectors as they are more adversely impacted by these changes.
 We manage these risks through our prescribed investment mandate which diversify the industries and geographical location that we invest in.